nikbazarov/pwawrap/packages/cli/README.md

 Usage:

 ```
-bubblewrap playVersionCheck --serviceAccountFile="/path/to/service/account.json"  --targetDirectory="/home/my/app/dir"
+pwawrap playVersionCheck --serviceAccountFile="/path/to/service/account.json"  --targetDirectory="/home/my/app/dir"
 ```

 Options:
   - `--targetDirectory`: the directory that versionCheck should run in (defaults to the current directory).
-This should be your bubblewrap project directory.
+This should be your pwawrap project directory.

 ## `twa-manifest.json` reference